When is Wilder vs Lerena?

 Wilder vs Lerena form

-Before that, he had lost to Tyson Fury on October 9, 2021, by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada.
+He had been beaten by Tyson Fury on October 9, 2021, by knockout in the 11th round in their WBC World Heavyweight and The Ring Heavyweight championship fight at T-Mobile Arena, Nevada.

 Lerena has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.